phamkhanhbk/TIG-Stack-using-InfluxDB-3/README.md

 ### Configure Telegraf to send system CPU metrics to InfluxDB v3

-Create a configuration file for CPU Input Plugin and the InfluxDB v2 Output Plugin
+Create a configuration file for CPU Input Plugin and the InfluxDB v2 Output Plugin in your current directory
 ```
-telegraf --input-filter cpu:http --output-filter influxdb_v2:file config > telegraf.conf
+touch telegraf.conf
 ```
-Open **telegraf.config** file and paste the following configration, make sure to update the _'token'_ with InfluxDB 3 token you created previously.
+Open and edit **telegraf.config** file and paste the following configration, make sure to update the _'token'_ with InfluxDB 3 token you created previously.

 ```
 # Global configuration